cpkb-bluezoo/hopf/docs/README.md

 If you regenerate from Markdown drafts, use [`scripts/md_docs_to_html.py`](../scripts/md_docs_to_html.py) (requires `pandoc`).
 The published tree is HTML-only.
+Use `python3 scripts/md_docs_to_html.py --nav-only` to refresh the shared sidebar without converting Markdown.